Smoked Cornish Hen (4 Simple Steps)

 Instructions

-Step 2 – Prepare the Hens
+• Step 2 – Season

-Step 3 – Smoke the Hens
+• Step 3 – Smoke

-• Then turn the grill up to 360°F and cook until 165°F internal temperature is reached
+• Then turn the grill up to 360°F and cook until 165°F internal temperature is reached.

-Step 4 – Serve the Hens
+• Step 4 – Serve

-• Cover with foil and leave to rest for 10 minutes.
+• Remove the hens from the grill and cover with foil and leave to rest for 10 minutes then serve individually and enjoy!

 Smoked Cornish hens are as easy as they come.